GRAPH -- An readout ASIC for large MCP based detectors: Summary and future work

 \section{Summary and future work}

 We developed the GRAPH ASIC, which enables the construction of a readout system intended to couple to a large area MCP single photon imaging detector, designated for future space applications.
 The test board was constructed and the ASIC performance evaluated.
 Furthermore initial test confirm the correct functionality as well as correct operation.
 In addition tests recording detector signals were carried out.
-Considering the low power consumption of 50mW per channel, an extrapolated value for a 8x8 $c$m detector requiring 128 channels per axis *(16 ASICs) would yield a power consumption of 13 Watts FPGA excluded.
-In the future we look to test a new kind of firmware, that would only record events, by asserting a few clock cycles only when a signal is detected via triggers, and force conversion, if an arbitrary overdue time has passed to avoid losing the signal due to leakage.
+Considering the low power consumption of 47 mW per channel, an extrapolated value for a 8x8cm detector requiring 128 channels per axis *(16 ASICs) would yield a power consumption of 13 Watts FPGA excluded.
+In the future we look forward to testing a new kind of firmware, that would only record events, by asserting a few clock cycles only when a signal is detected via triggers, and force conversion, if an arbitrary overdue time has passed to avoid losing the signal due to leakage.
 In this way, we aim to optimize the usage of the memory while preserving the sampling clock.
-Ultimately, an improbev version of HULA with a much better SNR could operate as an event sampler, digitize and data hold system.
+Ultimately, an improved version of HULA considering a much better SNR, could operate as an sample and hold event sampler with the ability to digitize only events.
+In addition, an internal precise TDC with memory could adjunct the time of arrival to the events.

 The new revised version under consideration will address the noise values, as contributing sources aren't fully understood yet, the sampling leakage issue, and reduce the amount of communication lines required.
 One option is certainly to buffer and serialize data of selected events.
 This would open the possibility to attach 20 chips on a single FPGA to equip a 100x100mm detector.